IN CONVERSATION

 Is one subject more compelling than the others from the many you film?

 Yes, there is, for a number of reasons.
-But first, every one of the films I have made has been an emotional journey.
+But first, every film I have made has been an emotional journey.
 Strangely enough, the film that had the most significant impact on me was Eyes of a Child, filmed in England—we focused on poverty in England and children growing up in poverty.
 It was not just material poverty but also spiritual poverty or poverty from lack of love, and these children weren’t being brought up; they were dragging themselves up.
 These incredibly unhappy children came to us while wandering around, meeting families and researching for the film.

 I know what you mean.